 - PhD International Relations

 - BSc (Joint Honours) Economics and Political Science

-Charles is a member of the International Studies Association and the Australian Institute for International Affairs.
-He is a regular reviewer for globally renowned publishing houses (e.g. Oxford University Press; Routledge; Palgrave-Macmillan) and top-ranking peer-reviewed journals (e.g. International Affairs; Review of International Studies; Global Governance).
+He is Editor-in-Chief of the quarterly journal, Global Responsibility to Protect, member of the editorial board for the Journal of International Peacekeeping and a regular reviewer for globally renowned publishing houses (e.g. Oxford University Press; Cambridge University Press; Routledge; Palgrave-Macmillan) and prestigious peer-reviewed journals (e.g. International Affairs; Review of International Studies; Global Governance).

 - Civilian protection and use of force in UN peacekeeping operations - Administered by The University of Queensland.
 Funded by: ARC Discovery Projects via other University Grant 2016 from (2016 to 2018)